Dry skin, medically known as xerosis, is characterized by cracked, rough, scaly, or itchy skin.

 - seborrheic dermatitis (dandruff)

-Some infectious diseases like scabies, and bacterial or fungal infections can also lead to dry skin.
+Some infectious diseases like scabies, along with bacterial or fungal infections, can also lead to dry skin.

-Some underlying medical condition can potentially lead to dry skin.
-Some of these conditions include:
+Some medical conditions can factor into dry skin.
+Some examples include:

 Some people are naturally more prone to developing dry skin than others.

 The way you apply moisturizer can play a role in determining its effectiveness.
-Here are some tips to maximize its benefits.
+These tips can help you maximize the benefits of moisturizing.